777Denoiser/777Denoiser/README.md

 *💻 Implemented SHA-256 cryptographic validation in Go for Cisco's Grabit, optimizing software integrity and reducing downloads for 400+ developers. 🛡️

-*✨ Developed and fine-tuned real-time ML models in Python and JavaScript for Snapchat AR lenses, creating engaging user experiences with computer vision. 👻
+*✨ Developed and fine-tuned real-time ML models in Python and JavaScript for Snapchat AR lenses, creating engaging user experiences with computer vision (locally stored like many other projects). 👻

 *☁️ Automated AI risk classification pipelines using NLP and cloud (AWS, Azure), translating complex technical documents into actionable insights. 🔬